cloud-hypervisor/cloud-hypervisor/docs/intel_sgx.md

 # Intel SGX

 Intel® Software Guard Extensions (Intel® SGX) is an Intel technology designed to increase the security of application code and data.
-Cloud-Hypervisor supports SGX virtualization through KVM.
+Cloud Hypervisor supports SGX virtualization through KVM.
 Because SGX is built on hardware features that cannot be emulated in software, virtualizing SGX requires support in KVM and in the host kernel.
 The required Linux and KVM changes can be found in the